klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 ---
 <!-- There's a comment here so it doesn't include the title in the top bar.

+For insertion of notes on amendments and others:
+For individual provisions (e.g., articles in the NCC, sections in the RoC, etc.), the note is written at the end of the provision.
+For entire sets of provisions (e.g., sections, chapters, titles, or books in the NCC; or rules in the RoC), the note should be below the title of the set.

 Templates:
 For case-law section-level headings:
 <ins> * <span style=" color:rgba(50, 100, 65, 1);"> </span> * </ins>